EU’s Stricter Cultural Goods Regulation Sparks Antiques Market Fallout

 “AI Stole Our News”: Media Outlets Push Back Against Generative AI Training The Fight Over Who Owns Digital Content Has Begun Global media companies are raising the alarm.
 According to an April 2025 Chosun Biz...

-The French government has announced its decision to return the remains of a Malagasy king and two warriors to Madagascar, marking a significant moment in post-colonial restitution.
-The remains—specifically the skull of King Toera and...
+The French government has announced its decision to return the remains of King Toera and two Malagasy warriors to Madagascar, marking a historic moment 126 years after their removal during colonial occupation.
+The remains, including...

 Resolution of Legal Dispute Over Van Gogh’s Final Painting Site